 - Tap Voice.

-- Enable Allow Bluetooth requests with device locked.
+- Enable Allow Bluetooth requests with device locked in Google Assistant Settings.

 You’re not supposed to do this anymore

-But users still object.
+Users might still object.
 And I’m with them.
 Android is Android because of the freedom it provides.
 People should be able to do what they want, even if it means sacrificing a little privacy.
 After all, no one is completely safe on the internet today.
 So, why don’t give them a choice?
 Don’t forget to check our Twitter or Facebook pages for more insights on Android and iOS.